Ed94/VEFontCache-Odin/Readme.md

 * ve_fontcache_loadfile not ported (ust use core:os or os2, then call load_font)
 * Macro defines have been coverted (mostly) to runtime parameters
 * Support for hot_reloading
+* Curve quality step granularity for glyph rendering can be set on a per font basis.

 ## TODOs